 Comments remain one of the primary forms of user engagement on most blogs.
-Giving your readers an opportunity to share their thoughts and opinions can help them feel more invested in your brand and build community.
+Allowing your readers to share their thoughts and opinions can help them feel more invested in your brand and build community.
 However, it also opens the door to spam, trolls, and other unsavory characters.
-Which means it’s important to actively manage your blog’s comments.
-And beyond that, you can choose to alter or optimize your comments section from the WordPress default in order to encourage the types of interaction you want to see.
+This means it’s important to actively manage your blog’s comments.
+And beyond that, you can choose to alter or optimize your comments section from the WordPress default to encourage the types of interaction you want to see.
 That’s where this list of the best comment plugins for WordPress can help.

 A quality comment solution will provide advanced moderation functionality and user identification features.
 It may also help improve the User Experience (UX) of your comments section to make participation enjoyable for readers.
 In this post, we’ve curated a list of nine top tools for you to consider.

 Let’s dive in!